-Jude Bellingham's grassroots story: From just wanting to pick grass to starring for England at the 2022 FIFA World Cup
+Jude Bellingham's grassroots story: From just wanting to pick grass to starring for England

-My first memories of football are going to watch my dad when he played non-league football on a Saturday and also on Sundays.
+My first memories of football are going to watch my dad when he played non-League football on a Saturday and also on Sundays.

 My first memories of playing personally would be Saturday mornings when my dad and some other people would be coaching and trying to get me into football but I just wasn’t having it.